sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 2. Import the SP's metadata and click **Save**.

-3. Back in the SCP account cockpit you need to add the IdP's metadata in the same manner.
+3. Back in the BTP account cockpit you need to add the IdP's metadata in the same manner.

 4. Click **New Trust Configuration** and add the metadata from the IdP and click **Save**.